nick-stamatakis/DataStructures/README.md

 Project 5: LinuxFileSystemSimulator - Ternary Trees

-Uses the Trees data structure through the use of both a TreeNode and a Tree class in order to simulate common file-system operations within Linux such as pwd, ls, ls -R cd {dir}, cd /, mkdir {name}, touch {name}, and exit.
+Uses the Trees data structure through the use of both a TreeNode and a Tree class in order to simulate common file-system operations within Linux such as pwd, ls, ls -R, cd {dir}, cd /, mkdir {name}, touch {name}, and exit.